gered/views.reagent/examples/todomvc-browserchannel/README.md

-# views.reagent Example - Todo MVC
+# views.reagent Example - Todo MVC (BrowserChannel)

 This is a modification of the Todo MVC app for Reagent [demonstrated here][1].
 This version of the app has been modified to use a PostgreSQL database